Direct Access Scheme

 The duration of a DAS Course when delivered to live students depends on their ability, one size does not fit all.
 The DAS training program is not an ‘off the shelf’ product!

-It is advised to split training over a period of time, as learners develop at different rates.
+It is advised to split training over a period of time, as learner riders develop at different rates.
 Overloading them with crammed intensive training often creates anxiety.
 Time pressured training is not recommended when preparing candidates for test.

 When learner riders pass their motorcycle test they gain a full motorcycle licence.
 This allows them to ride a motorcycle according to the test category that they passed.
 If they pass a DAS test with Full Category A entitlement, they have no restrictions and can ride any size motorcycle.